borntofrappe/svelte-tutorial/Wind Chill Index/README.md

 ### Design

 In the **res** folder you find the icons drawn for the input elements of type number.
 They are meant to be transitioned as the respective elements are focused on.
+You also find the markup and stylesheet describing the UI for the application.